Suguru Geto: Appearances

 Suguru Geto is a Special Grade Jujutsu Sorcerer, one of Masamichi Yaga's students, and a former classmate of Gojo and Shoko Ieiri.
-His Cursed Technique, Cursed Spirit Manipulation (呪霊 操術, Jurei Sōjutsu), allows him to absorb and control natural curses, which turn into black orbs that Geto must orally ingest to command the cursed spirits.
+His Cursed Technique, Cursed Spirit Manipulation (呪霊 操術, Jurei Sōjutsu), allows him to absorb and control natural curses, which turn into black orbs that Geto must eat to command the cursed spirits.
 Introduced in the prequel series Jujutsu Kaisen 0, Geto becomes interested in the curse of the young girl Rika Orimoto.
 Rika is searching for protagonist Yuta Okkotsu, Gojo's student.
 When Gojo is not present, Geto attacks and easily defeats Yuta and his friends.
 However, Okkotsu, along with Rika who was now under his control, battles Geto.
 Geto uses his strongest technique, Maximum: Uzumaki (極ノ番「うずまき」, Gokunoban・Uzumaki), but is ultimately defeated.
 After losing his arm in the fight, Geto escapes and plans his revenge to acquire Rika.
 He is then found by Gojo, who reminds him of their past and Geto requests that Gojo shall kill him.

 Jujutsu Kaisen explores Geto's past with Gojo and Jujutsu High in the Hidden Inventory / Premature Death Arc, set roughly 11 years prior to the events of Jujutsu Kaisen 0.
 During his time at Tokyo Prefectural Jujutsu High, Geto was an excellent student, on par with Gojo.
 When he and Gojo were both sophomores, they were assigned to escort the Star Plasma Vessel Riko Amanai, who was to merge with the immortal sorcerer, Tengen.
 When the merging was to take place, they are attacked by mercenary Toji Fushiguro, who defeats the two and kills Riko.
 As Gojo recovers and kills Toji, Geto begins doubting his duties as a sorcerer, and, having grown disillusioned with the duty of protecting non-sorcerers at the expense of his friends' lives, vows to break the cycle and kill every non-sorcerer to prevent the birth of more cursed spirits.
 He escapes from the school and massacres a village with his powers, including his own parents.
 Gojo confronts Geto about his crimes, but is unable to kill him and lets him go.